Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 Taking a look at this table...

 A 10+ result happens 16.67% of the time.
-I can gauge the consequences completely, because they are exactly as I intended, meaning there is no opportunity for GM fiat—that is, the GM gets no say in interpreting the outcome other than what I intendd.
+I can gauge the consequences completely, because they are exactly as I intended, meaning there is no opportunity for GM fiat—that is, the GM gets no say in interpreting the outcome other than what I intend.

 This is the equivalent of making a skill check with a binary outcome, or making an attack roll in a trad game where the consequence is completely predictable.
 The odds in these games are generally between 65% - 80% (except for certain types of horror and survival games), which is a I can't find any reliable source for this statistic in the form of a study.
 It’s basically received wisdom based on consensus everywhere in the RPG design space, and also in video games (the designers of X-Com refer to it, for example).
 If you reverse-engineer the success mechanics of pretty much all the most popular tabletops (including popular video games), this number consistently arises in conjunction with what’s considered the odds of clean success. chance of success typically needed for players to feel like they have a fair shake against random odds. .